 Latin Quarter and Portuguese Mansions

 Capital city Panjim is worth visiting for its Fontainhas neighborhood.
 Declared a UNESCO Heritage Zone in 1984, it gets its name (meaning "fountain") from the fountain at the foot of the hill.
 You'll be transported back in time as you wander past colorful old Portuguese homes, belonging to the last surviving Portuguese families of Goa.
 Narrow winding streets and lanes, quaint shops, art galleries, bakeries, and restaurants give it an undeniable charm.
+Plan your visit with this essential guide to Fontainhas.

 04 of 06